Correction of overfitting bias in regression models: Introduction

 \section{Introduction}

-$~$\\[-2mm] When the number of parameters included in a statistical model is large compared to the number of observations, the noise (or residual model variance) is wrongly interpreted as part of the underlying model.
-This is called overfitting \cite{babyak,harrell2,johnstone}.
-An overfitting model may appear to perform well, but will fail when used to predict outcomes for new data.
-In fact, this happens already when the number of parameters is a moderate fraction of the number of observations \cite{PH,GLM,peduzzi2}.
-In modern applications, regression models frequently include a large number of regression parameter, which is why correction for overfitting in regression models has become an important research topic \cite{PH,GLM,vandegeer, johnstone,hastie,steyerberg}.
+When the number of parameters included in a statistical model is large compared to the number of observations, the noise (or residual model variance) is wrongly attributed to the deterministic part of the underlying model.
+This is called overfitting \cite{babyak, harrel1, johnstone}.
+When a model \say{overfits} the data, the resulting estimators are generally affected by bias and are subject to large sample-to-sample fluctuations.
+This is a problem in inference, as one generally seeks (asymptotically) unbiased estimators with small variance.
+It is also a problem for prediction: an overfitting model may appear to perform well for metrics based on the training data, i.e.\ data used to fit the model, but will fail when used to predict outcomes for new data.
+In modern applications, regression models frequently include a large number of regression parameter; this is why correction for overfitting in regression models has become an important research topic \cite{coolen2017,GLM,vandegeer, johnstone,hastie,steyerberg}.